Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

 GetSmarter lacked common definitions for several entities, so the company decided to replace its CRM with specialised microservices to target business contexts or entities (such as enrolment, user interface, and communications).
 However, this meant that GetSmarter would need to connect to many different databases for reporting.
 What’s more, they needed a way to streamline the new microservices architecture.
 By implementing this architecture alongside the Denodo platform, GetSmarter was able to simplify data access throughout its organisation.

 In particular, data virtualisation enabled GetSmarter to unify access to the disparate sources, allowing them to expose the data from microservices and to deliver it to consumers in a more agile way.
 As an added bonus, GetSmarter could also take advantage of Denodo’s ability to implement global governance protocols across a single point of control.
 Therefore, GetSmarter could easily ensure compliance with South Africa’s Protection of Personal Information.

 As a result of opting for data virtualisation, GetSmarter was able to enjoy a real-time, universal access point across all reporting databases.
 WIth Denodo in tow, GetSmarter could also ensure that students always get connected to the right success manager, and quickly too.

 Of course, the migration to the new infrastructure is a big task.
 However, by performing a phased migration, GetSmarter could maintain operations, and users would be none-the-wiser to what was occurring in the background.
 To find out how Denodo also enabled an easy cloud migration for GetSmarter, check out this article here.

-Digital transformation will manifest itself differently for every organisation, but if APIs are to underpin these initiatives, then it’s in every business’s best interests to enhance their API ecosystem.
+Digital transformation will manifest itself differently for every organisation, but if APIs are to underpin these initiatives, then it’s in every business’s best interests to enhance their API ecosystem with data virtualization.
 With a highly diverse and impressive customer base, Denodo can make data virtualisation and APIs work for just any business in any industry, including yours too.